PushpanjaliPrasad13/DHL_SupplyChain/README.md

 Revenue
 Product Sold
 Stock Level/skus

-3. Track Availability of Products
+ Track Availability of Product

-4. Master Analysis Table
+4. Master Analysis Table : A comprehensive data table that consolidates multiple KPIs and metrics, allowing for deep-dive analysis across product categories, regions, and time periods.
+This table will serve as a central reference for analyzing trends and making data-driven decisions.